 - Optional transfer service (welcome on arrival and transfer to Accommodation): NZ$35

 Most international students studying abroad are not entitled to publicly funded health services while in New Zealand.
 If you receive medical treatment during your visit, you may be liable for the full costs of that treatment.
 Full details on entitlements to publicly-funded health services are available through the Ministry of Health.

 International students must have appropriate and current medical and travel insurance while studying abroad in New Zealand.
-Queenstown Resort College will organise these insurances for you.
+Queenstown Resort College will organise these insurances for you upon application.